 I lost my health insurance and found out I was diagnosed with HIV.
 I was scared and in shock when I visited the clinic.
 They were compassionate, welcoming and did not judge me.
 I still attend their weekly support group and do what I can to give back to the organization that was there for me when I needed it.

 If you or a loved one needs help, please contact us today, or call:

-The Mental Health Training Program at HealthRIGHT 360 provides specialized training in the treatment of dual diagnosis for students in Master’s and Doctoral degree programs in psychology and social welfare from many graduate programs in the Bay Area.
+The Mental Health Training Program at HealthRIGHT 360 provides specialized training in the treatment of dual diagnosis for students in Master’s and Doctoral degree programs in psychology, MSW, MFT, and other social welfare from graduate programs in the Bay Area.
 Our practicum program is part of the Bay Area Practicum Information Collaborative.

 Practicum students learn evidenced-based treatment models, which include Motivational Interviewing, Dialectical Behavior Skills training, and Seeking Safety to effectively treat our clients in both outpatient and residential treatment settings.
 In the upcoming year, the agency is also committed to increasing the use of Mindfulness-based treatment interventions in clinical programming.

-Due the limited availability of mental health staffing due in large part to fiscal restraints, the psychology students are able to provide much needed mental health services to individuals who might otherwise be denied.
-The Mental Health Training Program provides essential help to our dually diagnosed clients and trains the next generation of psychotherapists in the specialized principles and application of treatment for a very significant segment of the mental health population.
+With the limited availability of mental health staffing due in large part to fiscal restraints, the students are able to provide much needed mental health services to individuals who might otherwise be denied.
+The Mental Health Training Program provides essential help to our clients with co-occurring disorders and trains the next generation of psychotherapists in the specialized principles and application of treatment for a very significant segment of the mental health population.

 At this time, we are only accepting applications for San Francisco programs.